ArronBeale/CI_PP5_tee_time/README.md

 ### Edit Booking
-- Allows the user to see their bookings
+- Allows the user to edit their bookings.
+- User stories covered: 38

 <details><summary>See feature image</summary>